auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

   }
   ```

 That's it!
 With the adjustments made, your pipeline is now prepared to accept video input straight from a USB camera.
-Now run the execute the pipeline again (this time without `input.pbtxt`) and watch the results in your video player:
+After making sure you have a USB camera setup ready, execute the pipeline again (this time without `input.pbtxt`) and watch the results in your video player:
 ```
 avaser -o output.pbtxt -c rtsp_persondetect_rtsp.pbtxt
 ```